ng-Classic/ng-classic/aio/content/guide/strict-mode.md

 # Strict mode

-Angular CLI creates all new workspaces and projects with **strict mode** enabled.
+Angular ClassicCLI creates all new workspaces and projects with **strict mode** enabled.

 Strict mode improves maintainability and helps you catch bugs ahead of time.
 Additionally, strict mode applications are easier to statically analyze and can help the `ng update` command refactor code more safely and precisely when you are updating to future versions of Angular.